Click for SR Home Page

 Q: What is the maximum achievable sampling rate on the USBxCH ?

-The maximum sampling rate that can be achieved is 9765.6 samples per second, or roughly 10kHz.
-In order to continuously sample at this rate, the PC becomes the limiting factor.
-The PC needs to save all acquired data quickly.
-Please use the Blast command line acquisition program since it imposes less software overhead than the graphical Scope program.
-We also recommend reducing the number of competing programs and tasks that are being run on the PC at the same time.
+The maximum rate is 9765.6 samples per second, or approximately 10kHz.
+In order to sample at this rate without loss the PC becomes the limiting factor, and must save the acquired data quickly.
+Use the Blast command line acquisition program and save directly to files.
+The graphical overhead of Scope will not be able to keep up.
+Reducing the number of other competing programs and tasks running on the PC is also recommended.

-Q: How much crosstalk is there between channels on the USB4CH ?
+Q: How much crosstalk is there between channels on the USBxCH ?

-Almost none since each channel has its own individual A/D converter chip.
-Basically, the channel to channel isolation is so complete that the crosstalk is too small to measure.
+Almost none since each channel has its own individual A/D converter.
+The channel to channel isolation is so complete that crosstalk is too small to measure.
+To confirm this, put a full scale sine or square wave input on one channel and short the inputs on adjacent channels.
+Measure the feed through to the shorted channels by running Scope with all 24 bits showing.

 Q: What is the analog input range of the USBxCH ?

-Our USBxCH products support a +/-4v analog input range.
-Other input ranges can be achieved by populating the resistor divider pads in the USBxCH analog front end circuitry.
+The USBxCH systems have a native +/-4v analog input range.
+Other input ranges such as +/-10v are supported by populating resistor divider pads in the analog front end signal conditioning circuitry.
+Custom ranges are available on request when placing your order.

 Q: What is the overvoltage protection range of the USBxCH ?